graphic links to Magforum.com home page

 Highbury profile

-Huck Limited Back to top
+Huck Limited

-June 2006 launch for Huck, a five-times-a-year title devoted to board sports - surf, skate and snow - with music, film and the arts thrown in.
+June 2006 launch for Huck, a five-times-a-year title (later 6) devoted to board sports – surf, skate and snow – with music, film and the arts thrown in.
 Second issue was in September.
 The title is published in English, French, German and Italian.
-Set to appear in the US in 2007.
+Distributed in US.
 Available at Borders, Waterstone’s, Harrods, Selfridges and selected newsagents.
-In November 2006, the independent publishers of music title Plan B, film magazine Little White Lies and Huck announced a partnership to co-operate on the commercial aspects of publishing.
-Contact: Huck Limited, 45 Rivington Street, London, UK EC2A 3QB.
-Tel : +44 (0) 207 729 3675
+The editorial strategy has expanded to become a 'counter-culture' magazine, taking in alternative lifestyles of all kinds, but always with high quality photography, illustration and production values.

-IPC Country & Leisure Back to top
+IPC Country & Leisure (now TI Media)

-Division of UK's largest publisher has Mountain Bike Rider, Cycling Weekly and Cycle Sport in its portfolio.
-IPC controlled by AOL Time Warner, which also controls Transworld (below)
+IPC Country & Leisure was a division of UK's largest publisher with Mountain Bike Rider, Cycling Weekly and Cycle Sport in its portfolio.
+IPC was controlled by AOL Time Warner, which also controlled Transworld before going through zeveral name changes to become TI Media.

 IPC profile

-Media Cell (closed 2004) Back to top
+Media Cell (closed 2004)

 Media Cell profile

-• Adrenalin covers music, art, literature, film and fashion for people who surf, skate and snowboard.
-It is a quarterly and was first published in autumn 1999.
-It has English, German, French and Italian editions.
-The title appears to have been used by three companies in recent years: Alliance International Media (1997 launch); Media Cell (owners in 1999); and now Metropolis
+Metropolis was established in 1994 and has consumer and business titles, though it has focused on the latter since 2010.
+These included Adrenalin, which covered music, art, literature, film and fashion for people who surf, skate and snowboard.
+It was a quarterly and was first published in autumn 1999 but it closed.
+It had English, German, French and Italian editions.
+The title appears to have been used by three companies in recent years: Alliance International Media (1997 launch); Media Cell (owners in 1999); and Metropolis

 Metropolis profile

 Extreme sports portal run by Permanent Publishing for its titles and other publishers.
+Became part of Factory Media's Mpora.com.

 Based in Newquay, Devon.
 Publishes three surfing titles: